Frequently Asked Questions

 Do I have to be a member of Temple Beth Sholom to register my child?

-What are the different options for middle school?
+What are the different options for Grades 6-7?

-We are excited to offer choice and flexibility for our Gesher middle school program.
+We are excited to offer choice and flexibility for our Gesher program in Grades 6 & 7.

 Will Wednesday Workshops get full?